klauritz/klauritz.githu.io/essays/TechfolioDesignerOnboarding2.md

 ### What I Learned

 I learned how to add an additional table, as well as how to use Moment.js with `moment().format('hh:mm:ss a')`.
 Looking at the Moment.js documentation showed me a lot of ways that this can be useful.
 It was also interesting to figure out when the table is updated.
-I found out that changing the time whenever the `mapStateToProps` function is called worked.
+I found out that changing the time whenever the `mapStateToProps()` function is called worked.

 ### Problems Encountered

 For a while, whenever I used Moment.js functions, my Last Modified section wouldn't work.
-I found out that the format I was using was invalid, and I switched to using `hh:mm:ss a` instead and that fixed my problem.
+I found out that the format I was using was invalid, and I switched to using `hh:mm:ss a` instead of `ddd, hA` (which was on one of the examples), and that fixed my problem.

 <img class="ui centered image" src="https://klauritz.github.io/images/ics491-p2.png"/>